jbeluch/hack-and-tell-boulder/docs/round1.rst

 ---------

-In the most mind warping presentation of the night, Ryan Cook is working on a submission for 'Ruby Trick 2013
+In the most mind warping presentation of the night, Ryan Cook is working on a submission for `Ruby Trick 2013
 <https://sites.google.com/site/trickcontest2013/>`_.
 He's writing a ruby
 program, `sig <https://github.com/cookrn/sig>`_, that takes some ascii art and another program as input, and then will output the existing code restructured